fkenjikamei/fkenjikamei.github.io/about/about.md

 ---
-permalink: /
+layout: archive
-title: "About me"
+title: "About"
-excerpt: "About me"
+permalink: /about/
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---